MJourno/web_project_3/README.md

+# Project 3:
-# Project 3: From Portland to Portland
+Project name: From Portland to Portland

 ### Overview
 * Intro